-You lost by default.
+You’re losing by default.

 And low prices are your destiny if you decide to use these platforms.

 Business owners usually have much more work than they have the time to do it.
-Many tasks are already on their TODO list but they simply have no time to organize the work.
+Many tasks are already on their TODO list, but they simply have no time to organize the work.
 Because they have more pressing issues at the moment.

 Your job is to recognize these tasks.

-For example, let’s say you see their website has couple of blog posts or their social media just a few vids.
+For example, let’s say you see their website has a couple of blog posts or their social media just a few vids.
 You also notice they post randomly and inconsistently.

 You just identified there is definitely a need and desire from the business owner’s side to produce this content.
 However, most likely other burning issues are standing in the way.